-A detailed aeroacoustic wind-tunnel test has been carried out to address the following questions: (1) would a modified secondary nozzle yield noise reduction by itself?
-(2) if so, would the noise benefit together with a beveled primary nozzle be additive?
-(3) can the thrust alignment be controlled with this design approach?
-(4) does the noise reduction correlate well with flow features in steady CFD solutions (as opposed to large-eddy simulation), such as the relative positions of shear layers?
+A detailed aeroacoustic wind-tunnel test has been carried out to address the following questions: 1) would a modified secondary nozzle yield noise reduction by itself?
+2) if so, would the noise benefit together with a beveled primary nozzle be additive?
+3) can the thrust alignment be controlled with this design approach?
+4) does the noise reduction correlate well with flow features in steady computational fluid dynamics (CFD) solutions (as opposed to LES), such as the relative positions of shear layers?
 This fourth point would be most helpful in industrial practice, for installed engines.
-From a practical standpoint, it was decided to create a wider database with four different primary beveled nozzles with bevel angles of 18°, 24°, 30° and 36° and two modified secondary nozzles.
-MF1 produces a "weaker" deflection and MF2 a "stronger" deflection in a direction opposite to those of the beveled nozzles.
+From a practical standpoint, it was decided to create a wider database with four different primary beveled nozzles with bevel angles of 18, 24, 30, and 36 deg, and two modified secondary nozzles.
+MF1 produces a weaker deflection and MF2 a stronger deflection in a direction opposite to those of the beveled nozzles.
 An equivalent round nozzle system was employed to generate baseline data for comparison.
 Aeroacoustic data have been generated with all possible combinations of baseline and modified nozzles.
-Results from the experimental study, together with computed flow fields, are presented in this paper.
+Results from the experimental study, together with computed flowfields, are presented in this paper.